 Anant Chaturdashi, also famously known as Ganesh Visarjan, happens precisely after 10 days of Ganesh Chaturthi.
-It falls on the 14th day of the lunar fortnight and is considered as a day for special prayers for Hindus.
+It falls on the 14th day of the lunar fortnight and is considered a day for special prayers for Hindus.

 And as per the mythology, this festival traces an interesting story to its roots.

 Did you know that there is also a story behind the reason for praying to God Anant?
 Once upon a time, there was a girl, Sushila.
 Her father, Sumant, was a Brahmin who remarried a woman named Karkash after Sushila’s mother passed away.
 But Sushila’s stepmother used to harass her and give her a lot of trouble.

-This negative feeling stayed with the child Sushila who grew to be a beautiful girl, and when the time of her marriage came, she decided that she would move away with her would-be husband who was Kaundinya.
+This negative feeling stayed with the child Sushila who grew to be a beautiful girl, and when the time of her marriage came, she decided that she would move away with her husband who was Kaundinya.

-According to the vow, they explained to Sushila that some fried flour and anarase needs to be prepared.
+According to the vow, they explained to Sushila that some fried flour and Anarase needs to be prepared.
 After preparing this, half of these dishes are given to the Brahmins.